Words by Jane Littler

 My call to action:

-- Acknowledge your self destructive behaviors and let these go
+Acknowledge your self destructive behaviours and let these go

 Tip: It's easy to see a problem/challenge as a reason to be self-destructive.
 However, these are life lessons and one day you'll be full of gratitude.
 That's the beauty of struggle.
 I'm beyond grateful for the travel agent fuck-up.
 Even if at the time I was angry and disappointed.